Levgenij/spa-to-static-site-generator/README.md

 - `outputDir` (string): Directory to save generated HTML files.
 - `[timeout]` (number, optional): Navigation timeout in milliseconds.
 Default is 60000.
 - `[retries]` (number, optional): Number of retry attempts on failure.
 Default is 3.
+- `[makeScreenshots]` if true it will create screenshots of each page

 ## License
 MIT